 A healthy and tasty steak salad, made with well-seasoned, sautéed cubed sirloin and a classic vinaigrette of olive oil and vinegar.

 Warm steak salad is one of my favorite meals, especially during the summer.
+It’s easy to make, doesn’t require heating up the oven, and it’s so flavorful!

 In my version, rather than cook the steak whole then slice it, I cube sirloin steak, season it well, then saute in olive oil.
 The combination of crisp vegetables, a tangy vinaigrette, and warm, flavorful steak is wonderful.